Cinnamon vs. Nutmeg — Health Impact and Nutrition Comparison

 Cinnamon contains more carbs than Nutmeg.
 It has 80.6g of carbs per 100g, while Nutmeg has only 49.3g per 100g.

-Both Nutmeg and Allspice are rich in fiber.
+Both Nutmeg and cinnamon are rich in fiber.
 However, Cinnamon is 32.3g higher in fiber than Nutmeg.
 Cinnamon is especially richer in insoluble fiber.

 Cinnamon and Nutmeg are involved in reducing the risk of heart disease.